Toys for babies and toddlers? Splash on some colour and see what happens!

 Pink– This is a calming colour.
 It can lower heart rate.

 Purple– This colour ideal for kids as it is attention-grabbing.

 Orange– Many educational institutes use this colour as it enhances critical thinking and memory.
 Test rooms in this colour are known to improve performance in exams.

 How to add colours to your kid's life

-While it is not always easy to get rooms and walls of different colours, bright and colourful toys also can play a significant role in a child’s growth.
+While it is not always easy to get rooms and walls of different colours, colourful stacking toys and other bright big toys can also fill up a room and play a significant role in a child’s growth.

 Bright and colourful toys made from safe and eco-friendly materials also affect a child’s mood and health.

 Children are attracted to many colours at the same time, so multi-coloured toys and accessories are more attractive to them.
-Get those toys and books and accessories with a splash of colourful images.
+Get those newborn babies' toys and story books for todders and accessories with a splash of colourful images.

 Take your little ones outdoors and show then the different greens in nature.
 Show them the profusion of flowers and even the ones falling to the ground.